About Guides What I Use

 Test Your Skills with Evals

-An eval is a grading system that checks whether your skill actually works correctly.
-Without evals, skills can trigger on the wrong prompts or miss the right ones entirely.
+An eval (short for "evaluation") is a grading system that checks whether your skill actually works correctly.
+Without evals, skills can activate on the wrong prompts or miss the right ones entirely.

 When you build a skill with the Skill Creator, it automatically generates a set of test cases.
 These are example prompts that get run through your skill so you can see the output and judge whether it's good enough.